House Church Training Session 1

 12 And Tychicus have I sent to Ephesus.

-16 At my first answer no man stood with me, but all men forsook me: I pray God that it may not be laid to their charge.
+16 At my first answer, no man stood with me, but all men forsook me: I pray to God that it may not be laid to their charge.

 1 Corinthians 16:12

-In this Scripture, Paul strongly appealed to Apollos to visit the congregations in Corinth because of the bad things that were going on in those congregations but Apollos refused.
+In this Scripture, Paul strongly urged Apollos to visit the congregations in Corinth due to the troubling issues occurring there, but Apollos declined.
 He felt that he would go at a later time.

 2 Corinthians 8:16-17

-16 But thanks be to God, which put the same earnest care into the heart of Titus for you.
+16 But thanks be to God, who put the same earnest care into the heart of Titus for you.

 Acts 19:30